go-fed/activitypub.dev/README.md

 # activitypub.dev

-Small static server for hosting content around the ActivityPub protocol.
+Small static server for hosting content around the ActivityPub protocol and the Fediverse at large.

 The current idea being considered is to build a library of content written by both technical and non-technical folks, with their permission.
 Hopefully an